“Let the teachers teach” – Salesforce for teachers

 Gain a holistic view of students

-Salesforce Education Cloud promises a 360-degree view of student data, and I think this alone would allow the teacher to have the much needed holistic view of students.
+Salesforce Education Cloud promises a 360-degree view of student data, and I think this alone would allow the teacher to have the much-needed holistic view of students.
 They could see the overall picture of the student’s situation with one look: absences, test scores, and recent communication with parents.

 This dashboard-like view would make an excellent starting point for different meetings.
-For example, preparation for evaluation discussions or parent-teacher conferences would no longer mean that they have to gather the data from multiple various sources and persons.
+For example, preparation for evaluation discussions or parent-teacher conferences would no longer mean they have to gather data from various sources and persons.
 Like in business, silos in schools can block vital information so that the numerous adults around the same child are not aligned and aware of each other’s perceptions or actions.
 This situation can translate to the student and parents as confusing and hard to follow.

 Utilise shared knowledge

 With Salesforce’s Education Cloud, the teacher could have a vast knowledge base in the same system to help fill in the different forms.
-In an ideal situation, it would also tell the teacher what kind of local and/or state level regulations there are when applying for more support.
-At the moment, this knowledge may be behind complex intranet archives or even one person with limited time like the school’s special education teacher.
+In an ideal situation, it would also tell the teacher what kind of local and/or state-level regulations there are when applying for more support.
+At the moment, this knowledge may be behind complex intranet archives or even one person with limited time, like the school’s special education teacher.

 Connect different teams with automation

 All of the above are very basic Salesforce and Education Cloud capabilities.
 Listing them made me wonder, why are these not in use already?
 Education providers invest a lot of money in IT systems, but somehow the perspective and needs of the actual user are too seldom heard.
-Teachers with a constantly growing workload could greatly benefit from modern IT solutions if excellent employee experience – and hence excellent student experience – was considered a target.
+Teachers with a constantly growing workload could greatly benefit from modern IT solutions if excellent employee experience – and hence excellent student experience – were considered a target.
 And with Salesforce tools, that target could easily be met.